 Booking for restaurants, live lounge and ordering takeaways

 I wanted to touch a little on restaurant books, the live lounge and ordering takeaways.
-I should say that we didn’t book for any of the restaurants, I did take a look, and it was mostly booked during our visit.
+We didn’t book for any of the restaurants, I did take a look, and it was mostly booked during our visit.
 In the live lounge, you get allocated one per visit; you can, however, book at the host desk for more sessions.
 I used the app once we’d used the first, and it allowed me to book another.
 There are three sessions early evening (toddlers/kids), evening and late evening.
-During our stay, the late evenings weren’t available for booking, so I can’t comment.
+The late evenings weren’t available for booking, during our stay so I can’t comment.

 The takeaway ordering app didn’t seem to be working.
 It said it was unavailable, so sadly, I can’t comment, especially as last year, they were working.
-As the app wasn’t working, we only used Cooks fish and chips during our stay with an order window.
-It’s pretty straightforward and was quick.
+As the app wasn’t working, we only used Cooks fish and chips during our stay with an order window, and it’s pretty straightforward and was quick.

 I can, however, confirm that as of 27th August 2021, the live lounge will no longer require booking but will be on a first-come basis.

 Such a strange system, we could book activities through the haven app weeks before our trip, so if Segways are your go-to activity or bug hunting, then it’s worth having a look.
 However, although we’d paid extra for the stay and play, all the activities were extra in cost, which for some families could be frustrating.

 Swimming can be booked the Tuesday before arrival; times are released about 9.30 am, and during the peak, summer holidays will fill fast.
 Please be aware that the outdoor pool is separate from the indoor pool, but you can access the lazy river when booking the inside pool and use the slide.
 You are allocated eight swimming slots per visit, so that’s two sessions for a family of four, so sadly, they may only get one for large families.